rails/rails/guides/source/active_model_basics.md

   attr_accessor :name, :age

   def attributes
-    # declaration of attributes that will be serialized
+    # Declaration of attributes that will be serialized
     {"name" => nil, "age" => nil}
   end

   def capitalized_name
-    # declared methods can be later included in the serialized hash
+    # Declared methods can be later included in the serialized hash
     name&.capitalize
   end
 end